V3D4NTH/V3D4NTH/README.md

 # Who am I, you ask?

-- 🎓 A freshman studying Computer Science Engineering at PES University, Electronic City Campus.
+- 🎓 Studying Computer Science Engineering at PES University.

-- 🤓 As clichéd as it sounds, I'm always looking to learn something new!
-In CS and other fields!
 - 💖  Barça | Pro-Wrestling | CS | Comics | MMA
 - Masla dosa connoisseur.
 - Born and raised in the greatest city in the world.
 Bangalore, baby!